shlizee/TimeAwarePC/README.md

 ## Tutorial

-See the [tutorial.py](todo) to get a quick tutorial of the main functionalities of this library.
+See the [tutorial.py](todo) for a quick tutorial of the main functionalities of this library.

 ## Documentation